Free Rhode Island Arrests & Criminal Records: Search Anyone

 There are generally 3 forms of bail in Rhode Island including:

-Personal Recognizance—This is the most common form of bail in RI typically for misdemeanors and does not entail posting of a surety, rather simply has the defendant promise to appear for any future court dates and maintain good behavior and keep the peace.8
+Personal Recognizance—This is the most common form of bail in Rhode Island typically for misdemeanors and does not entail posting of a surety, rather simply has the defendant promise to appear for any future court dates and maintain good behavior and keep the peace.8

 If the defendant fails in these two promises, the bail can be revoked and they will be placed into custody after a bench warrant is issued.